objektwerks/plotly/README.md

 >To use Scala 2 dependencies in a Scala 3 sbt project likely ***requires*** building 2 or more modules with one or more ```dependsOn(...)``` calls,
 >linking a ```plotly-scala / plotly.js``` module with a ***Laminar*** module, for instance.
 I have not tested this technique.

 >Alternatively, **plotly-scala** can be copied / forked and compiled / released as a Scala 3 library.
+Problem solved.

 Install
 -------